Living With Childlike Faith

 - Explore new hobbies

-4. Be Joyful: Childlike Faith That Strengthens Emotional Wellness
+4. Be Joyful: Childlike Faith & Joy That Strengthens Emotional Wellness

 Children see the world through a lens of awe, curiosity, and goodness.
 They forgive quickly, laugh easily, and live fully in the present moment.
-This posture creates peace and joy.
+This way of being creates peace and joy.

 God invites us to surrender our worries, release our tight grip on control, and trust Him with childlike faith.
-Stress blocks blessing.
-Surrender opens the heart to joy.
+Stress blocks this blessing.
+Surrender makes room for relaxation and joy.

 Ways to cultivate childlike joy: